20 Team Alignment Exercises for Better Decisions and Execution

-Team alignment is often mistaken for unanimous agreements.
-However, according to Harvard Business Review, teams often suffer from the “illusion of unanimity” as a result of agreeing to the loudest or most senior voice in the room.
-Research suggests that creating an environment of controlled conflict can bring about more productive discussions, resulting in true alignment within the team.
+According to Harvard Business Review, team alignment is often confused with unanimous agreement.
+The "illusion of unanimity" can occur when teams agree with the loudest or most senior voice in the room.
+Research suggests that controlled conflict can actually lead to more productive discussions and true alignment within the team.

 1. Word Cloud